svgeesus/EuroMPE/Duophonic/pitch-dac.md

 Use series 100R on MOSI and CLK to reduce reflections and ringing; monitor waveform on a scope with 10x probe.

+> After power-on, the AD5781 must be configured for normal operating mode before programming the output.
+To do this, the control register must be programmed.
+The DAC is removed from tristate by clearing the DACTRI bit, and the output clamp is removed by clearing the OPGND bit.
+At this point, the output goes to VREFN unless an alternative value is first programmed to the DAC register.

 ## Initial accuracy

 1LSB is 10V / 2^18 = 38μV.
 At 1V/Oct, 12 tones per octave, 100 cents per tone, 1 Cent is 833μV so 1 LSB is about 1/20 cent.